The Society of Folk Dance Historians (SFDH)

 Folk dance camps are an opportunity for avid folk dancers to learn a wide variety of dances in a pleasant setting over a weekend or during the course of a week.
-The major camps and events in the country are shown in the publications listed below.
+The major camps are shown on the website of the Folk Dance Federation of California, South above, and events in the country are shown in the publications listed below.

 APPENDIX 1 - BYLAWS AND ARTICLES OF INCORPORATION